microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

     az storage container list --auth-mode login --account-name ostoystorage${MY_UUID} --query '[].name' -o tsv
     ```

 1. Obtain the connection string of the Storage Account for use in the next section.
+The connection string contains all the information required to connect to the storage account.
+This should be guarded and securely stored.
 The `--name` parameter is the name of the Storage Account we created using the ASO.

     ```
     export CONNECTION_STRING=$(az storage account show-connection-string --name ostoystorage${MY_UUID} --resource-group ${PROJECT_NAME}-rg -o tsv)